 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-I, too, take pleasure in the fact that they were able to fix the fuel pump problem in Whale Cove quickly after it failed.
-I also thank my colleague for identifying the issue he wanted to question earlier because it helped.
-Mr. Speaker, it is entirely true that Whale Cove has been forced to endure boil water advisories practically from the commencement of spring up until the fall season sometimes.
+I am also pleased at the fact that they were able to fix the fuel pump problem in Whale Cove quickly after it failed.
+I also thank my colleague for identifying earlier the issue he wanted to pose questions on because it was helpful.
+Mr. Speaker, it is entirely true that Whale Cove has been forced to endure boil water advisories practically from the beginning of spring through to the fall season sometimes.

-Mr. Speaker, we have moved this project to an expedited construction schedule so that Whale Cove's water treatment plant would begin in 2021, including the plan and design phase.
-It was originally scheduled for 2024, but we anticipate having it completed by 2023 and to have it categorized as an expedited construction project and to have the final installation complete, as we prefer not to have boil water advisory requirements for Whale Cove or anywhere else in Nunavut.
+Mr. Speaker, the production schedule for this project has now been expedited so that the construction of Whale Cove's water treatment plant would begin in 2021, including the plan and design phase.
+It was originally scheduled for 2024, but we anticipate having it completed by 2023 and to have it categorized as an expedited construction project and to have the final installation complete because we prefer not to have boil water advisories for Whale Cove or anywhere else in Nunavut.